GsDevKit/GsDevKit_home/docs/installDevKitServer.md

 1. Determine your installation directory and clone GsDevKit_home to that location

-   The following instructiosn clone dev kit to the current directory, so cd to the directory into which you want the dev      kit checkout to be located.
+   The following instructions clone the Development Kit to the current directory, so before starting, cd to the directory in which you want the GsDevKit checkout to be located.

    ```
    cd <githubdirectory>